Is There a Formula to Determine an Accident Settlement?

 - $1,000,000 Truck Accident Settlement

 Talk to a Lawyer at 800-553-8082 or Get an On-Line Consultation

 Let's get this clear from the beginning.
-There is no such thing as a formula settlement because there are no formula plaintiffs.
-There is no settlement calculator.
+There is no such thing as a personal injury settlement formula There is no insurance settlement calculator.
 There is no magic equation of “x times specials” that determines the proper settlement amount for your case.
 You can keep googling but you will never find it.